 | Static | Fixed to start balance | Consistency & simplicity seekers | Low |

 💡 Avoid common mistakes: Many traders breach accounts not because of bad trading, but because of misunderstood drawdown rules.
-Read our top prop firm challenge mistakes to see how traders typically get caught out — and use our comparison tool to filter firms by drawdown type side by side.
+Read our top prop firm challenge mistakes to see how traders typically get caught out — and use our futures comparison tool to filter firms by drawdown type side by side.

 Pro tip: Before you start an evaluation, write your rule set in plain text (e.g., "intraday trailing / breach any time," "EOD check only," "static floor at start balance").
 Keep it visible while you trade.
+Use our futures calculator to right-size positions so a single losing trade can never consume more than 20% of your daily buffer.

 Final Thoughts